 \section{Training and Evaluation}

-\subsection{Glow training}
+\subsection{Glow Training}

-We stayed close to the training setting of a publicly available Glow repository \footnote{\url{https://github.com/y0ast/Glow-PyTorch/blob/master/train.py} (we do not use warmstart)}.
-Therefore we use Adamax as the optimizer (learning rate $5\cdot10^{-4}$, weight decay $5\cdot10^{-5}$) and 250 training epochs.
+We stayed close to the training setting of a publicly available Glow repository\footnote{\url{https://github.com/y0ast/Glow-PyTorch/blob/master/train.py} (we do not use warmstart)}.
+Namely, we use Adamax as the optimizer (learning rate $5\cdot10^{-4}$, weight decay $5\cdot10^{-5}$) and $250$ training epochs.
 The training setting also includes data augmentation (translations and horizontal flipping for CIFAR10/100, only translations for SVHN, Fashion-MNIST and MNIST).
 These settings are the same for all experiments (from-scratch training, finetuning, with and without outlier loss, unsupervised/supervised).
-On 80 Million Tiny Images, we use substantially else training epochs, so that the number of batch updates is identical between Tiny and the other experiments.
+On 80 Million Tiny Images, we use substantially less training epochs, so that the number of batch updates is identical between Tiny and the other experiments.
 All datasets were preprocessed to be in the range $[-0.5,0.5 - \frac{1}{256}]$ as is standard practice for Glow-network training, see also supplementary code.

-\subsection{PixelCNN++ training}
+\subsection{PixelCNN++ Training}

-We stayed close to the training setting of the public PixelCNN++ repository we base our implementation on.\footnote{\url{https://github.com/pclucas14/pixel-cnn-pp/tree/16c8b2fb8f53e838d705105751e3c56536f3968a}}.
-Therefore we use Adam as the optimizer (learning rate $2\cdot10^{-4}$, no weight decay, negligible learning rate decay $5\cdot10^{-6}$ every epoch).
-We substantially reduced the number of epochs from 5000 to 120 to save GPU resources, and since our aim here was to show general applicability of our methods to another type of model and not to reach maximum possible performance.
+We stayed close to the training setting of the public PixelCNN++ repository\footnote{\url{https://github.com/pclucas14/pixel-cnn-pp/tree/16c8b2fb8f53e838d705105751e3c56536f3968a}}.
+Namely, we use Adam as the optimizer (learning rate $2\cdot10^{-4}$, no weight decay, negligible learning rate decay $5\cdot10^{-6}$ every epoch).
+We substantially reduced the number of epochs from $5000$ to $120$ to save GPU resources, and since our aim here was to show general applicability of our methods to another type of model and not to reach maximum possible performance.
 Consistent with the public implementation, no data augmentation is performed.

-\subsection{Numerical Stabilization of the Training}
+\subsection{Numerical stabilization of the training}